- Extinction Live

-“Luck has nothing to do with it, Brett,” Sister Carrie says, turning around to glance at them, tosses them a bright smile.
+“Luck has nothing to do with it, Brett,” Sister Carrie says, turning around to glance at them, tossing them a bright and friendly smile.

 “Yes, I know you don’t believe in luck.
 I’ve been to one or two of your sermons,” Brett says, plainly.

 “Only one or two?
 Why Brett, I’m rather disappointed.
 I want you to know that you’re welcome to join us anytime at the Worship Dome, OK?”
 Carrie replies, graciously.